• Skip to primary navigation

 Workshop Purpose and Outcomes

-The central purpose of the process is to move the team quickly past the initial “forming” stage of team development under the new leadership.
-Key desired outcomes include:
+The central purpose of the process is to move the team quickly past the initial “forming” stage of development.
+Key outcomes include:

-• Clarifying, prioritizing, and agreeing on any new business directions to prevent the loss of momentum on critical projects and initiatives.
+• Business Direction: Clarifying and agreeing on new directions to prevent loss of momentum.

-• Enabling the group to surface concerns and expectations proactively and begin the process of creating necessary Work Agreements to resolve them.
+• Surface Concerns: Enabling the group to proactively share expectations and begin creating necessary Work Agreements.

-• Aligning agendas and action plans to ensure all participants feel genuinely excited and committed to the team’s future under the new leader.
+• Alignment: Ensuring all participants feel genuinely excited and committed to the team’s future under the new leader.

 Preparation and Core Dialogue

-The core of the workshop is a structured exchange of expectations between the staff and the new leader.
-This open dialogue is guided by comprehensive Transition Questions designed to bring crucial, often-avoided topics to the surface, such as:
+The core of the workshop is a structured exchange of expectations guided by Transition Questions designed to bring crucial topics to the surface:

-• Operational Norms: How decisions are made (see: Decision-Making Work AgreementEvery team needs a Decision-Making Work Agreement that clearly defines how decisions are made and who makes them.
-More), meeting frequency, and communication protocols.
+• Operational Norms: How decisions are made (see: Decision-Making Work Agreement), meeting frequency, and communication protocols.

-• Interpersonal Style: How the leader handles pressure, expresses dissatisfaction, and, most importantly, the best way for teammates to call attention to a potential mistake or express disagreement.
+• Interpersonal Style: How the leader handles pressure and—most importantly—the best way for teammates to call attention to a potential mistake or express disagreement.

-By taking the time to engage in open and honest dialogue about how best to work together, the new leader gets more done and becomes productive much faster, avoiding situations where teammates waste time and energy “being careful” around the new authority figure.
+By engaging in this open dialogue, the new leader becomes productive much faster, avoiding situations where teammates waste time “being careful” around the new authority figure.

 Action